christensenacademy/christensen-academy/modules/beginning-java/textpages/static-methods.md

 Consider how "normal" (non-static) methods work:

 1. Create a new object
-2. Use that object to call methods
+2. Call methods on that new object

 An example: